zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 g' = g(\xi_0 + B\epsilon)^\wedge
 $$

+which is referred to as our shape prediction model.

 ## Prototype Platform

 All components of the prototype platform were designed and built during the first year of my PhD.